tutumcloud/api-docs/source/includes/service.md

 Attribute | Description
 --------- | -----------
+name | The link name
-from_service | The name of the environment variable to_service | The value of the environment variable
+from_service | The resource URI of the origin of the link to_service | The resource URI of the target of the link

 ### Service states